vnguyendon/gw-config-apis/bot/sequences/README.md

              }
          ]

-In this example 67CC40 is the code name for Tntention: positive-thoughts (which contains a library of messages that express positive thoughts), and TargetDescription contains a human readable description of what we want to say.

-## Exit the conversation
+## Exiting the sequence

-The user can also choose to select the Command "No" to the bot's question, leading the conversation to a dead-end.
-This sequence needs to be followed by an Action as well.
+As a user, if I choose "No" to the first question, I will terminate the sequence.

-A common Action for this type of interaction is "Exit".
-Here is an example:
+The Action for that is "Exit".

-     "Action": "Exit",
      "CommandId": "ZenNo",
      "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],

-The "Exit" Action will redirect the user to the main menu.

-## Reacting to the user's choice

-When the user interacts with the bot, we want the bot be able to react with a direct pre-defined piece of content.
-We will call this direct reaction an 'instant feedback'
-This instant feedback usually appears after the user makes a choice and before the bot's next message.
+     "Action": "Exit"

+## Optional step content

+When describing a sequence step, to make it more enticing, we can specify an extra piece of content that will be displayed above the sequence question and/or the sequence command set.
-Here is an example of this, applied to the ZenYes command:
+Here is an example in the context of the ZenYes command:

     "CommandId": "ZenYes",
+    "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
     "OptionalMediaType": "AnimatedGif",
     "OptionalMediaSource": "Giphy",
     "OptionalMediaPath": "oXV6IEt10fvIQ",
-    "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],

-When the user clicks "Yes" to the question "A little comfort?", the bot should then send:
+When users clicks "Yes", before displaying further commands the bot will display:
-- an Animated Gif (OptionalMediaType -> defines the type of the Media)
+- an animated gif (OptionalMediaType -> defines the type of the Media)
-- pulled from the website Giphy (OptionalMediaSource -> defines the source of the content)
+- pulled from website Giphy (OptionalMediaSource -> defines the source of the content)
-- with the URL path: oXV6IEt10fvIQ (OptionalMediaPath -> define the path to access the content)
+- using id oXV6IEt10fvIQ (OptionalMediaPath -> define the path to access the content) If OptionalMediaSource was "Web", OptionalMediaPath would contain a full url.

-## Summary of the sequence

-The sequence we just built bit by bit through the examples is here:
+If OptionalMediaSource was "Internal", OptionalMediaPath would contain the path of one of our own images.

+## Putting it all together

      [
      {